timoxley/functional-javascript-workshop/problems/function_spies/problem.md

 ## Conditions

 * Do not use any for/while loops.
-* You do not need to define any additional functions unless a stub is provided in the boilerplate.
+* Do not create any unecessary functions e.g. helpers.

 ## Hint

 * Functions have context, input and output.
 Make sure you consider the context,